 You can find information on Jewish sites in Latvia on the web site of the Jews of Latvia Museum, as listed above — we provide here further information on some sites that have other online resources.

-The Synagogue (Atmodas 16), built in 1751 and remodeled in 1935, is the oldest existing synagogue building in Latvia.
+Built in 1751 and remodeled in 1935, the oldest existing synagogue building in Latvia.
 The so-called “Small Synagogue” was built nearby in 1875, and renovated in 1933.
 The two buildings were connected after World War II and since 1955 the site has been used as the town’s House of Culture.
 Original paintings on the ceilings can still be seen.
 Remains of a 19th century Mikveh can be found near the synagogue buildings on Krasta street, on the bank of the Tebra river.

 The Jewish Cemetery, established in the late 18th century, is located just outside town, about 200 meters west of Kalvenes street.
 The cemetery is neglected, with about 100 gravestones; some are rare examples of cast iron with molded epitaphs in German using the Hebrew alphabet.